Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 General resources

-Exam candidates are expected to be conversant with the knowledge and skills set out in the latest edition of IPEd standards for editing practice (“the Standards“).
-You should be familiar with the Standards and use it as a guide to areas of study.
+Exam candidates are expected to be conversant with the knowledge and skills set out in the latest edition of IPEd standards for editing practice.
+You should be familiar with the IPEd standards and use it as a guide to areas of study.
 Some of the relevant standards are set out below to correspond to the different parts of the exam.
-(Note: Specific standard numbers below now refer to the new, third edition of the Standards)

 5